Arize-ai/open-inference-spec/spec/overview.md

 ## Data Types

 OpenInference is designed to be transport and file-format agnostic.
 As such, it relies on the underlying file format to define the primitive types.
-However not all file formats are crated equal and a super-set of data types are required to fully capture the data (For example, JSON has no concept of `float`).
+However not all file formats are created equal and a superset of data types are required to fully capture the data (For example, JSON has no concept of `float`).
 For this reason, we reserve the second part of the prefix for the `data_type`.
 The following is a list of data types that are supported by OpenInference:

 -   **int**: an integer
 -   **float**: a floating point number